Dillinglan History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Dillinglan research.
 Another 67 words (5 lines of text) covering the years 1735, 1611, 1625, 1611, 1613, 1678, 1617, 1689 and 1695 are included under the topic Early Dillinglan History in all our PDF Extended History products and printed products wherever possible.

 Dillinglan Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
-Dillinglan has been recorded under many different variations, including Gillingham, Gillam, Gwilliams, Gilham and others.
+Dillinglan has been recorded under many different variations, including Gillingham, Gillam, Gwilliams, Gilham, Dillingham and many more.

 Early Notables of the Dillinglan family (pre 1700)